deadlydog/deadlydog.github.io-staticman/README.md

 ### Things I changed

+Below is the list of things I changed from the original Staticman repo to make it work on Azure:

 - In [PR #2](https://github.com/deadlydog/deadlydog.github.io-staticman/pull/2) I updated the [server.js](server.js) file to use the `process.env.PORT` variable for the port number, rather than the PORT environment variable from the config.

 ## Introduction